Renfrewshire: Education

 Renfrewshire contains the University of the West of Scotland, a new university that was granted university status in 1992 as the University of Paisley.
 Prior to this, the Paisley Technical College and School of Art was a Central Institution or polytechnic.
 In 2007 the university merged with Bell College, a further education college in Hamilton, South Lanarkshire and the UWS name was adopted.
 The university today has sites across the west of Scotland, notably also in Ayr and a joint campus in Dumfries; the main campus remains in Paisley.

 Further education is provided by Paisley Campus of West College Scotland in Paisley, which caters to around 20,000 students.
 The college also has sites in Inverclyde and West Dumbartonshire.

-Renfrewshire contains eleven state secondary schools, 51 primary schools and three schools for children with additional support needs.
+Renfrewshire contains eleven state secondary schools: Castlehead High School, Gleniffer High School, Gryffe High School, Johnstone High School, Linwood High School, Paisley Grammar School, Park Mains High School, Renfrew High School, St Andrew's Academy, St Benedict's High School, and Trinity High School.
+It also has 51 primary schools and three schools for children with additional support needs.

 Transport

 Renfrewshire is home to Scotland's second busiest airport, Glasgow International Airport, at Abbotsinch between Paisley and Renfrew.
 The presence of the airport and the proximity to Glasgow means that Renfrewshire supports one of the busiest transport infrastructures in Scotland.

 The airport is served by the M8 motorway, which terminates in the area, just east of Langbank, and is a major artery between northwest and southwest Scotland, via the Erskine Bridge.

-Developments to ease traffic flow have included a lifting of tolls on the Erskine Bridge, plans to extend the rail network to connect to the airport, and the M74 extension – which will handle traffic from Renfrewshire heading south, diverting it away from Glasgow city centre.
+Developments to ease traffic flow have included a lifting of tolls on the Erskine Bridge, original plans to extend the rail network to connect to the airport have been cancelled and the latest suggestion in 2019 is a metro line connecting Paisley to the airport then on to Glasgow via Braehead.
+Also the M74 extension was completed to handle traffic from Renfrewshire heading south, diverting it away from Glasgow city centre.
 Renfrewshire also has bus links provided by FirstGroup, McGill's Bus Services and other smaller operators.